Kitware/trame/docs/content/docs/howdoi-interactive.md

 # How do I display interactive UI?

-This example illustrate how the shared state works by having method modifing it along with several components showing its value and letting the user edit it.
+This example illustrates how the shared state works by having a method modifing it along with several components showing its value and letting the user edit it.

 ## Code